Terminal-2 icon

 Do not hard-code Adyen's IP addresses, because these can change over time.
 We do not share a list of our IP addresses publicly.

 On our GitHub, we provide server-side API libraries in several languages.
-Installing a GitHub library is not required, but can save you development time, because a library includes all Terminal API models so you can use these to create requests.
-Most libraries also send requests to Adyen using a built-in HTTP client, construct the correct TEST and LIVE endpoints, and help to protect local communications.
+Installing a GitHub library is not required, but can save you development time.
+The libraries include all Terminal API models so you can use these to create requests.
+Most libraries also send requests to Adyen using a built-in HTTP client, construct the correct test and live endpoints, and help to protect local communications.

 The following Adyen GitHub libraries are available for a local Terminal API integration: